Click Here

 • aseptic (drink) boxes

 Leighton said about 70 percent of Raleigh residents already recycle.
-The campaign hopes to encourage everyone to cut back on waste.
+She hopes the campaign encourages everyone to cut back on waste.

 The campaign is sponsored by North Carolina-based Coca-Cola Consolidated, Harris Teeter and the North Carolina Department of Environment and Natural Resources’ Division of Pollution Prevention and Environmental Assistance.